previous

 Innovation / Investigative Journalism

-Ms. Gloria Pallares Vinyoles from Spain - Innovation / Journalism Investigation Ms. Gloria Pallares Vinyolles is an investigative journalist with over a decade of impactful work at the intersection of environmental integrity, Indigenous rights, and anti-corruption.
+Ms. Gloria Pallares Vinyolles is an investigative journalist with over a decade of impactful work at the intersection of environmental integrity, Indigenous rights, and anti-corruption.
+Since 2021, supported by the Pulitzer Center and the International Center for Journalists, she has led major cross-continental investigations exposing corruption in forest and carbon governance across Central Africa and Latin America.

 bgwinner